cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 - A deck of 60ish **Prelude Cards**, each containing a list of **Perks**.
 - 18 special **Racial Prelude Cards**, one for each playable race
-- 8 identical **Basic Prelude Cards**, one for each potential player, each featuring as perk: "Range 1 system claim, increase that range value by 1 for each of these technologies your race starts with: Ion Drive, XRD Transporters, Stasis Capsules.
+- 8 identical **"Opening Move" Prelude Cards**, one for each potential player, each featuring as perk: "Range 1 system claim, increase that range value by 1 for each of these technologies your race starts with: Ion Drive, XRD Transporters, Stasis Capsules.
 2 Trade Goods.
 1 Action Card."

 <p class="aligncenter">
 	<img src="./Images/PreludeTestCard.jpg" height="300"/>